On the joint estimation of flow fields and particle properties from Lagrangian data: Concluding remarks

-\item Flow and particle observability exhibit a coupled dependence on localization uncertainty and Stokes number (\S~\ref{sec: sensitivity: noise}).
-Reconstruction accuracy declines with increasing noise and $St$, as expected.
-At high $St$, ballistic particles magnify even small acceleration errors through the Maxey--Riley dynamics, rendering the flow \emph{almost} unobservable.
-Bias errors in inferred particle size also increase with noise and $St$ due to stronger filtering of flow fields.
-Yet random errors decrease with larger $St$, since high-inertia particles yield greater sensitivity of the physics loss to changes in $d_\mathrm{p}$.
-In the tracer limit, particle size is effectively unobservable, though this lack of information does not compromise flow recovery. \end{enumerate}
+\item Both flow reconstruction and particle inference depend strongly on localization uncertainties and Stokes numbers (\S~\ref{sec: sensitivity: noise}).
+As expected, reconstruction accuracy declines with increasing noise and $St$.
+At high $St$, ballistic particle motion amplifies even small acceleration errors through the Maxey--Riley dynamics, making accurate flow recovery increasingly difficult.
+Bias in the inferred particle size also grows with noise and $St$ because the flow field becomes more strongly filtered.
+At the same time, random errors in particle size decrease with increasing $St$, since higher-inertia particles make the physics loss more sensitive to changes in $d_\mathrm{p}$.
+In the tracer limit, particle size is effectively unidentifiable, though this does not hinder recovery of the flow field. \end{enumerate}

-While the framework developed here was designed primarily to demonstrate the existence of joint observability, the concept itself extends beyond \emph{NIPA}.
-Other DA methods, including adjoint--variational approaches \citep{Zaki2025a, Zaki2025b}, could incorporate joint flow--particle observability in principle.
-More advanced solvers may further enhance performance, particularly in the inertial regime, and thus broaden the range of conditions under which LPT measurements remain informative.
-Our findings suggest several productive avenues for future work.